TickTeam/guide-tt/how_to_add_reminders.md

 ![](reminder1.png)

 If you want to add more reminders to a task, you can click “On time”.
-Then you can add reminders like “1 day before”, “ 1 week before” etc. Free users are allowed to add 2 more reminders, while PRO users are allowed to add at most 5 reminders.
+Then you can add reminders like "5 minutes before","1 hour before",“1 day before”, etc. or "custom" set.
+Free users are allowed to add 2 more reminders, while PRO users are allowed to add at most 5 reminders.